-Elimination of SRO Program
+Elimination of SRO Program at Los Altos High School

-- 7. Recommendation: Eliminate the SRO program - a.
+- 7. Recommendation: Eliminate the SRO program at Los Altos High School - a.
 Recommend elimination of the SRO program - b.
 Recommend creation of an MOU between MVLA and LAPD so all parties understand the responsibilities of each. - c.
 Recommend that MVLA invest in alternatives to SROs more mental health counselors/crisis response, restorative justice practitioners, PBIS.